orbs-network/orbs-contract-sdk/README.md

 ## Overview

-Smart contracts are the basic building block of blockchain which make the decentralized applications that run on top.<enter>
+Smart contracts are the basic building block of blockchain which make the decentralized applications that run on top.</br>
 The smart contract SDK allows you to develop, test and deploy contracts so that users can interact with them on-chain using transactions.
-To make the development process as easy and productive as possible, Orbs relies on familiar programming languages with established toolchains such as [Go](https://en.wikipedia.org/wiki/Go_(programming_language)).<enter>
+To make the development process as easy and productive as possible, Orbs relies on familiar programming languages with established toolchains such as [Go](https://en.wikipedia.org/wiki/Go_(programming_language)).</br>
-> Orbs Smart Contract SDK is currently written in Go language,  it could be easily implemented in additional programming languages.<enter>
+> The smart contract SDK is  written in Go language. </br>
 Please [contact us](FeatureRequest@orbs.com ) for information about additional implementation in another language.
 &nbsp;

 ## Quick Start
 &nbsp;

 ### Prerequisites

+- For mac - [brew](https://brew.sh/) should be installed.
 - [Go](https://golang.org/doc/install) 1.10+ is installed.

    > Verify installation with `go version`<br/>
-   > Make sure  [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) variable is set to the location of your Go workspace.<enter>
+   > Make sure  [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) variable is set to the location of your Go
+     workspace.<enter>
-      Use command `echo $GOPATH` .<br/>
+     Verify with`echo $GOPATH` .<br/>
    >The full guide to install Go can be found [here]((https://golang.org/doc/install))

 - Please Make sure [Docker](https://docs.docker.com/docker-for-mac/install/) is installed on your machine.

 ### Installation

-1. Download the Orbs smart contract SDK to your desired location by typing in terminal `go get -u github.com/orbs-network/orbs-contract-sdk/...`
+1. Download the Orbs smart contract SDK by typing in terminal `go get -u github.com/orbs-network/orbs-contract-sdk/...`</br>
->If you're new to Go, it is recommended to download the SDK to the Go workspace.
+   > If you're new to Go, it is recommended to download the SDK to the Go workspace.

-> The SDK includes both source code and code example, examples can be found ~/github.com/orbs-network/orbs-contract-sdk/go/examples or [online](https://github.com/orbs-network/orbs-contract-sdk/tree/master/go/examples).
+   > The SDK includes [examples](https://github.com/orbs-network/orbs-contract  sdk/tree/master/go/examples) - those
+     will be download to  ~/github.com/orbs-network/orbs-contract-sdk/go/examples on your computer.

-2. Install [Gamma]((GAMMA.md))  - the local orbs blockchain and CLI - simply type this command in your terminal using [brew](https://brew.sh/):
+2. Install [Gamma]((GAMMA.md))- the local orbs blockchain and CLI tool.
+Simply type in the terminal
 ```
   brew install orbs-network/devtools/gamma-cli

 ```
 > Verify by running the command  `gamma-cli version`